vujjini/Moviefy/README.md

 The static folder contains the stylesheet for the web app.

-As for the design changes I've used, I didn't put much of a thought into naming the variables as I have first thought that naming isn't gonna have much significance.
-It was not until I have come towards the end of my project where I have started using multiple 'if' statements due to which I felt the pressure.
+As for the design changes I've used, I didn't put much of a thought into naming the variables, as I have first thought that naming wasn't gonna have much significance.
+It was not until I started using multiple 'if' statements, when irrespondibly naming varialbles backfired on me.
 It was a great lesson that I have learnt ,i.e, never EVER take naming the varibles for granted.